 What We Do Now

-Since partnering with Pretaterra, a team of Brazilian Forest Engineers, we have been able to scale our plantings due to their incredible dedication and energy to regenerate the Atlantic Forest.
-Since October 2019, 16,000 trees have been sponsored and given to smallholders for planting, with a waiting list for the next 10,000 trees!
+Since partnering with Pretaterra in 2019, a team of Brazilian Forest Engineers, we have been able to scale our plantings due to their incredible dedication and energy to regenerate the Atlantic Forest.
+Since then 27,000 trees have been sponsored and given to smallholders for planting, and funding was secured for a very large scale planting through one of our Advisors.

 Our Past Results